Skip to main content

 To use this template:

-2. Create a new CloudFormation stack in your AWS account
+2. Navigate to the CloudFormation console in your AWS account.

 Option 2: Manual Setup

-Important: The IAM role MUST be named exactly cloudglue-external-s3-access-role or the connector will not work.
+Important: The IAM role MUST be named exactly cloudglue-external-s3-access-role for the connector to work.

-4. Select AWS account as the trusted entity
+3. Select AWS account as the trusted entity.

 Role Policies